-From our practical experience, the crux of this tradeoff lies in the joint parametric specification of the mixing kernel, such as in the case of the typically used multivariate Gaussian kernel.
-If such joint parametric mixing kernel can be decomposed into flexible building blocks, each of which can be parsimoniously determined with high probability strongly supported by the data then we should obtain a more accurate representation.
-However, conditional expansions such as the Cholesky factorization of the covariance matrix of the multivariate Gaussian kernel still preserve the joint parametric dependence structure of the kernel.
+From our practical experience, we can alleviate some of these problems by relaxing the joint parametric specification of the mixing kernel, such as in the case of the typically used multivariate Gaussian kernel.
+If the joint parametric mixing kernel can be decomposed into flexible building blocks, each of which can be parsimoniously determined with high probability strongly supported by the data then we should expect to obtain a more accurate representation.
+However, decompositions by conditional expansions such as the Cholesky factorization of the covariance matrix of the multivariate Gaussian kernel still preserve the joint parametric dependence structure of the kernel.
 What is needed for our purpose is a decomposition of the dependence structure itself.

-In this paper, we propose a factorization scheme for Bayesian nonparametric mixture models whereby each marginal dimension in the mixing parameter space is modeled as a separate infinite mixture and these marginal models are then joined by a nonparametric copula function based on random Bernstein polynomials capturing the joint dependence structure in a flexible way.
-In the implementation, only a few latent classes are required for each of the marginals regardless of the overall number of dimensions.
-We show that this scheme leads to an improvement in the precision of a density estimate in finite samples, providing a suitable tool for applications where dependence is modeled jointly in higher dimensions.
-Bearing in mind Freedman's (1963) result concerning a topologically wide class of priors leading to inconsistent posteriors in Bayesian nonparametric models, we specify the conditions under which our approach yields posterior consistency; both for weak topologies for a general class of mixing kernels and strong topologies for the specific case of random Bernstein polynomial copula and Gaussian mixture marginals (Bernstein-Gaussian mixture).
+In this paper, we propose a copula-based factorization scheme for Bayesian nonparametric mixture models whereby each marginal dimension in the mixing parameter space is modeled as a separate mixture and these marginal models are then joined by a nonparametric copula function based on random Bernstein polynomials.
+In the implementation, only a few latent classes are required for each of the marginals, regardless of the overall number of dimensions.
+We show that this scheme leads to an improvement in the precision of a density estimate in finite samples relative to mixtures of Gaussian kernels, providing a suitable tool for applications requiring joint dependence modeling in the multivariate setting.
+Bearing in mind Freedman's (1963) result concerning a topologically wide class of priors leading to inconsistent posteriors in Bayesian nonparametric models, we specify the conditions under which our approach yields posterior consistency; both for weak topologies for a general class of kernels and strong topologies for the specific case of random Bernstein polynomial copula and Gaussian mixture marginals (Bernstein-Gaussian mixture).

-In a related literature, Chen, Fan, and Tsyrennikov (2006) consider a frequentist copula sieve maximum likelihood estimator with a parametric copula and nonparametric marginals, while Panchenko and Prokhorov (2012) consider the converse problem, with parametric marginals and a nonparametric copula.
-In contrast, our procedure uses both nonparametric copula and marginals.
-Moreover, in our case the number of mixture components is data driven for any sample size within the estimation procedure.
+In a related literature, Chen, Fan, and Tsyrennikov (2006) consider a copula sieve maximum likelihood estimator with a parametric copula and nonparametric marginals, while Panchenko and Prokhorov (2012) analyze the converse problem, with parametric marginals and a nonparametric copula.
+In contrast, our procedure is based on both nonparametric copula and marginals.
+Moreover, in our case the number of mixture components is stochastic and automatically selected during the MCMC run, without the need for model selection optimization required for approaches based on maximum likelihood.

 Nonparametric copula-based mixture models have been analyzed in several specific contexts distinct from ours.
 Silva and Gramacy (2009) present various MCMC proposals for copula mixtures.
 Fuentes, Henry, and Reich (2012) analyze a spatial Dirichlet process (DP) copula model based on the stick-breaking DP representation.
 Rey and Roth (2012) introduce a copula mixture model to perform dependency-seeking clustering when co-occurring samples from different data sources are available.
-Their model features nonparametric marginals and a Gaussian copula with block-diagonal correlation matrix.
+Their model features nonparametric marginals and a Gaussian copula with blockdiagonal correlation matrix.
 Rodriguez, Dunson, and Gelfand (2010) construct a stochastic process where observations at different locations are dependent, but have a common marginal distribution.
 Dependence across locations is introduced by using a latent Gaussian copula model, resulting in a latent stick-breaking process.
-Parametric Bayesian copula models and their mixtures have also been analyzed in Pitt, Chan, and Kohn (2006), Silva and Lopes (2008), Ausin and Lopes (2010), and Giordani, Mun, and Kohn (2012), among others.
+Parametric Bayesian copula models and their mixtures have also been analyzed in Pitt, Chan, and Kohn (2006), Silva and Lopes (2008), Ausin and Lopes (2010), Epifani and Lijoi (2010), Leisen and Lijoi (2011), Barrientos, Jara, and Quintana (2012), Giordani, Mun, and Kohn (2012), and Wu, Wang, and Walker (2013), among others.